insight-creative/milksource.com/content/sustainability/community-relations.md

 layout: page-single
 menu:
   main:
-    parent: "Sustainability"
+    parent: Sustainability
 seo:
   page_title: Community Relations
+  meta_description: >-
-  meta_description: Working with (and for) our neighbors.
+    Working with (and for) our neighbors.
 Join the 10,000 people a year who visit our farms.
   featured_image: /uploads/timber-rattlers-udder-tuggers-5.jpg
-menu:
-  main:
-    parent: Sustainability
 hero:
   heading: Community Relations
   body: Working with (and for) our neighbors